482 Skills in Demand Visa Document Checklist 2026 (Free)

 What documents do I need for a Skills in Demand (SID) (Subclass 482) application?

-The Skills in Demand (SID) (Subclass 482) typically requires 21 documents across 7 categories: Identity documents, Sponsorship & nomination, Skills & qualifications, English language, Health & character, Current residential address (if in Australia), Family members.
+The Skills in Demand (SID) (Subclass 482) typically requires 16 documents across 6 categories: Identity documents, Sponsorship & nomination, Skills & qualifications, English language, Health & character, Current residential address (if in Australia).
 Use the personalised builder above to filter this list to your exact circumstances — it removes items that don't apply based on your profile.

 How do I prepare my documents for the Skills in Demand (SID)?